Hexagon/blog/src/posts/guide-to-js/2023-09-05_scopes-and-closures.md

 intro: "In this article, we explore the important concepts of closures and scopes in JavaScript.
 Understand how scope works, what closures are, and how to use these features to write cleaner, more maintainable code."
 ---

+## Introduction

+Scope and closures in JavaScript are key concepts that form the foundation for variable accessibility, code organization, and execution flow.
+Understanding them is crucial for writing maintainable and efficient JavaScript code.

 ## Understanding Scope

 Scope in JavaScript refers to the current context of code, which determines the accessibility of variables.
-There are three types of scope:
+There are three types of scope: Global Scope, Function Scope, and Block Scope.

 ### Global Scope